 Pests and bugs hibernate in winters and seek warmth and shelter indoors.
 The first preventive measure is to check the leaves, especially the undersides, and soil once a week.

 If you notice the sticky spots on the foliage, then it’s an indication of a pest infestation.
 If you are looking for How to Keep Houseplants Alive in Winters, this is one of the best ways.

 If all your home remedies to get rid of pests fail, then you use insecticidal soap or Neem oil.

 Check out some natural ways to improve the growth of your indoor plants here!

-Winter is a resting period for plants, as they go dormant and barely grow in colder climates.
-So, stop the use of fertilizer till early springs.
+Winter is a resting period for many plants, as they go dormant and barely grow in colder climates.
+So, stop the use of fertilizer till early spring.
 Once you notice new growth, restart fertilizing to encourage them for the upcoming growing season.

-Click here on exciting ideas for preparing your garden for spring!
+Click here for exciting ideas on preparing your garden for spring!